Pratheekrs/PowerBI-Mobile-Sales-Analysis/README.md

 This project is a Power BI dashboard created to analyze mobile sales data, customer behavior, and transaction trends across different cities and brands.

+## Objective
+To analyze sales data and uncover key insights related to revenue, customer preferences, and product performance using data visualization techniques.

 ## Dataset
 The dataset contains transactional data of mobile sales, including: